envoyproxy/data-plane-api/docs/root/api-v1/listeners/listeners.rst

 use_original_dst
-  *(optional, boolean)* If a connection is redirected using *iptables*, the port on which the proxy receives it might be different from the original destination port.
-When this flag is set to true, the listener hands off redirected connections to the listener associated with the original destination port.
-If there is no listener associated with the original destination port, the connection is handled by the listener that receives it.
-Default is false.
+  *(optional, boolean)* If a connection is redirected using *iptables*, the port on which the proxy receives it might be different from the original destination address.
+When this flag is set to true, the listener hands off redirected connections to the listener associated with the original destination address.
+If there is no listener associated with the original destination address, the connection is handled by the listener that receives it.
+Defaults to false.

 .. _config_listeners_per_connection_buffer_limit_bytes: